Gauravpadam/legalese-to-simplese/README.md

 ## Original Website

-This is a clone of the LegalClear homepage: [https://google-hackathon-frontend-three.vercel.app/](https://google-hackathon-frontend-three.vercel.app/)
+This is a clone of the legalese-to-simplese homepage: [https://google-hackathon-frontend-three.vercel.app/](https://google-hackathon-frontend-three.vercel.app/)